Corporate access and privacy statement

 Protecting the confidentiality of personal information is a shared responsibility.
 We protect the personal information held by us through policies, procedures, education and awareness programs and ongoing privacy reviews.

 Under the Freedom of Information and Protection of Privacy Act, the WSIB Chair, as head of the agency, is accountable for the personal information in our custody.
-All our employees have the same accountability, and our roles and responsibilities for privacy protection are outlined in the WSIB Enterprise Privacy Policy and reinforced through the WSIB Code of Business Ethics & Behaviour and Conflict of Interest policies.
+All our employees have the same accountability, and our roles and responsibilities for privacy protection are outlined in the WSIB Enterprise Privacy Policy and reinforced through the WSIB Code of Business Ethics and Conflict of Interest policies.
 Contracted service providers and vendors are also bound to confidentiality by contract.

 2. Purpose of collection:

-• To prevent and reduce workplace injuries and occupational diseases
+• to prevent and reduce workplace injuries and occupational diseases

-• To ensure the quality of our products and services through third party researchers.
+• to ensure the quality of our products and services through third party researchers

 3. Limiting collection: